 Sometimes dating can feel like an exercise in sifting through all the “wrongs” hoping to find your “Mr./Mrs. Right.”
 Instead, adjust your approach from looking for reasons to deselect the person in front of you, to being curious about this stranger you just met.

-Asking questions in order to evaluate your date can leave the encounter feeling like a job interview.
+Asking questions to evaluate your date can leave the encounter feeling like a job interview.
 A date isn’t as simple as a pass or fail grade.
 Staying open and interested in what makes them tick will keep you from getting bored when you are on a date with someone you don’t easily connect with.

 Dating doesn’t have to be a chore.
 It can be a great exercise in discovering about people as well as yourself.